gokayfem/ComfyUI_VLM_nodes/README.md

 ## Automatic Prompt Generator Node
 This node is designed to transform textual descriptions into automatically generated image generation prompts.
 Leveraging the power of OpenAI's GPT-3.5, it simplifies the process of creating vivid and detailed prompts for image generation.
+Optionally you can ask to create a random prompt.

 ## Usage